 While Congress is generally supportive of most NASA programs, government-wide fiscal constraints make funding decisions challenging.
 This report presents an overview and selected highlights of NASA's proposed FY2017 budget and the FY2017 appropriations legislation reported by the House Committee on Appropriations (H.R.
 5393, H.Rept.
 114-605) and the Senate Committee on Appropriations (S. 2837, S.Rept.
 114-239).
-The report will be updated as Congress takes additional action on FY2017 appropriations legislation.
+Pending final action on FY2017 appropriations for NASA, the Further Continuing and Security Assistance Appropriations Act, 2017 (P.L.
+114-254) provides continuing appropriations at 99.8% of the FY2016 level through April 28, 2017.
+This report will be updated as Congress takes additional action on FY2017 appropriations legislation.